MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

-Data reliability is also crucial for the reliability of results.
-If the modeller feeds inaccurate data to the model, it will only produce inaccurate results.
-One typical source of inaccuracies is the lack of systematic data collection.
-For example, Karmann et al. (2015) note that it is often a significant challenge for companies to measure their marketing spending fully.
-Spending may, for example, become buried in the budgets of different departments and local subsidiaries and never become registered in the main marketing department.

-A limited range of data creates extrapolation uncertainty when esti19 Measuring marketing effectiveness mating sales outside the observed budget range (Chan and Perry, 2017).
-For example, if an advertiser wants to estimate the average ROAS of an advertising channel, it needs to estimate the level of sales at zero spending.
-If no data near zero spending is available, extrapolation may produce inaccurate results if the S-curve suddenly changes outside the available range.
-Thus, a model may produce accurate results for the marginal ROAS but fail to produce reasonable estimates for the total ROAS.

-The lack of model validation and evaluation limits model reliability.
-As described by Zhang and Vaver (2017), drawing causal results from MMM requires making assumptions about the nature of the marketing environment.
-Although these assumptions are inevitably inaccurate to some extent, they also remain unidentified or unverified in many situations.
-In some cases, they may also even be unverifiable.
-The inaccuracies and omissions of assumptions, in turn, reduce the reliability of the results.
-Consequently, Zhang and Vaver state that both observational and experimental methods require careful evaluation and validation.
-With observational methods, such as marketing mix modelling, modellers should attempt to verify the accuracy of result estimates against a source of truth, for example, from a simulation experiment.

-Correlated input parameters are a typical problem with MMM: advertisers often seek to maximise the impact of marketing efforts by investing in them in a correlated way.
-For example, an advertising channel could be observed at a high level only when a significant discount is in place or only during a specific season.
-In a linear regression model, this correlation can lead to coefficient estimates with variance and thus, lead to a wrong attribution of sales to the advertising channel (Chan and Perry, 2017).

-Selection bias is a major hurdle for MMM.
-As described by Chan and Perry (2017), it occurs when an input media variable correlates with an unobservable demand parameter that drives sales.
-When that parameter is left outside the regression, the model falsely attributes sales to the media instead of the unobservable parameter.
-The bias can be caused, for example, by:
-1. Ad targeting – Especially in digital channels, selection bias occurs when ads are shown to people who are already interested in the product, for example, when showing ads for a related search query.
-If the underlying interest remains unaccounted for, it can lead to false attribution.

-2. Seasonality – Unknown or inaccurately modelled seasonality can lead to selection bias as well.
-For example, a holiday can cause an increase in sales that becomes falsely attributed to an advertising channel.
-Similarly, competitors’ marketing efforts are not often accounted for because no data of them are often available.

-3. Funnel effects – Selection bias also occurs when the level of one advertising channel affects the level of another one.
-For example, a TV ad might drive more search queries leading to more paid search ads.

-Short-termism is a weakness of MMM as well.
-Conventional MMM focuses on measuring short-term incremental sales that will consequently, only provide an estimate of the short-term ROAS.
-Cain
-(2010) repeats the critique by Ambler and Roberts (2005) and Rust et al. (2004) by stating that this focus disregards the potential brandbuilding and brand-eroding effects of marketing and often leads to a bias towards promotion activity, where incremental sales are more immediate than in, for example, media activity.
-He suggests that to measure long-term effects, models must also focus on the base sales component of the model.
-The base sales reflect the changes in underlying marketing assets, for example, by growing when new customers convert into loyal customers that make repeated purchases.

-However, according to Cain, the standard OLS regression models are only capable of imposing a fixed or deterministic baseline that prevents the analysis of the long-term impact of marketing.
-Consequently, he suggests the use of time series regression models to decompose the sales into short-term (incremental) and long-term base (trend) sales.

-Past performance may not be the best indicator for future performance.
-Conventional MMM only provides an estimate of the past performance but does not specifically attempt to estimate what the performance will be in the future.
-Customer behaviour and market conditions may change in the future and affect marketing performance and S-curves.
-Thus, the results from MMM should be used with caution when making decisions.

 ROMI-managed companies extensively use econometric or marketing mix models to aid the marketing mix decision-making process.
 The models help optimize ROMI beyond improving the measurement of returns; they allow marketing analysts to virtually estimate potential outcomes across a variety of circumstances performing “what-if scenarios” and to evaluate more quickly and efficiently a wide range of alternative options.
 MMM adds a critically important capability to ROMI management when building on a foundation of definitions and metrics developed through cross-functional teamwork.